loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_stop_jb.bat'
+Navigate to the 'C:\alfresco' folder and run 'alf_stop.bat'

 =====================